jaalto/project--shell-script-performance-and-portability/README.md

 scripts.
 If you want to ensure portability, make sure you only use options defined in
 [POSIX 2018](https://pubs.opengroup.org/onlinepubs/9699919799/).
-See Top left menu "Shell & Utilities" followed by bottom left menu
+See top left menu "Shell & Utilities" followed by bottom left menu
 ["4.
 Utilities"](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html)